aripalo/ykmangoath/README.md

 🚧  **Work-in-Progress**

-There are already [some](https://github.com/99designs/aws-vault/blob/master/prompt/ykman.go) [packages](https://github.com/joshdk/ykmango) out there which already wrap Yubikey CLI – `ykman` – for Go to manage OATH TOPT, but they lack all or some of the following features:
+There are already [some](https://github.com/99designs/aws-vault/blob/master/prompt/ykman.go) [packages](https://github.com/joshdk/ykmango) out there which already wrap Yubikey CLI for Go to manage OATH TOPT, but they lack all or some of the following features:

-- Go Context support (handy for timeouts/cancellation etc)
+- **Go Context support** (handy for timeouts/cancellation etc)
-- Multiple Yubikeys (identified by Device Serial Number)
+- **Multiple Yubikeys** (identified by Device Serial Number)
-- Password protected Yubikey OATH applications
+- **Password protected** Yubikey OATH applications

 Hence, this package, which covers those features!
 Big thanks to [`joshdk/ykmango`](https://github.com/joshdk/ykmango) and [`99designs/aws-vault`](https://github.com/99designs/aws-vault/blob/master/prompt/ykman.go) as they heavily influenced this library.
 Also this library is somewhat based on the previous implementation of Yubikey support in [`aripalo/vegas-credentials`](https://github.com/aripalo/vegas-credentials) (which this partly replaces in near future).